Chris McLennan

-Chris McLennan (born 18 January, 1964) is an international travel photographer who achieved worldwide recognition following the release of his "Car-L meets the lions" video.
+Chris McLennan (born 18 January, 1964) is a New Zealand travel photographer who achieved worldwide recognition following the release of his "Car-L meets the lions" video.
 The video became a viral hit with over 7 million YouTube views and was featured in national publications and on TV news stations around the globe.
 (Including CNN & Huffington Post in the US, Metro.co.uk in the United Kingdom, German T Online in Germany, Global News in Canada, FotoOutlet in Hungary, Information Telegraph Agency in Russia, Expressen TV in Sweden, RTVE Breakfast TV in Spain, Argentina TV, Belgium TV, Zoomin Italian TV and News agency in Italy and African Geographic in Africa, as well as live interviews on TV3's Campbell Live and TV1's Seven Sharp news programs in McLennan's home country of New Zealand).

 Early life

 Chris McLennan was born on 18 January, 1964, in Gore, New Zealand.
 He grew up in the small farming community of Riversdale in the South Island and attended Gore High School.
 He had an early interest in photography and through his teenage years took regular photos of his father's classic car racing.